avi1o1/ML_IITG/README.md

 # ML_IITG

+In the summer break of 2023-24, I enrolled in [Summer Analytics](https://www.caciitg.com/sa/), a primer course on Data Science and Machine Learning.
+The course was conducted by the Consulting & Analytics Club, IIT Guwahati in partnership with various industry leaders like Geeks for Geeks, Coding Ninjas, AI Planet, Pathway and Zoho.

+This online data science certification course revolved around the concepts of Python, Machine Learning, Data Cleaning and Data Analysis.
+It aimed at helping students understand core concepts and the latest advancements including aspects of Supervised and Unsupervised machine learning, and introduce the very latest tools and algorithms used in the industry.

-This repository contains weekly assignments, quizzes, and tasks completed during a 6-week summer course on Machine Learning, conducted by IIT Guwahati.
+This repository contains all of weekly assignments, quizzes, and tasks completed during the 6-week summer course on Machine Learning, conducted by IIT Guwahati.

 ## Contents